Magic in fiction: Historical beliefs

-Historically, witches such as the Weird Sisters in William Shakespeare's Macbeth, wizards such as Prospero in The Tempest or characters like Doctor Faustus in Christopher Marlowe's play of the same name were widely considered to be real.
+Historically, witches such as the Weird Sisters in William Shakespeare's Macbeth, wizards such as Prospero in The Tempest, or other characters like Doctor Faustus in Christopher Marlowe's play of the same name were widely considered to be engaging in real-world or realistic magic.
 Contemporary authors tend to treat magic as an imaginary idea, opting to build their worlds with a blank slate where the laws of reality do not carry as much weight.

 Function

 Within a work of fantasy, magic can help to advance the plot, often providing power to heroes or to their opponents.
 The use of magic frequently manifests itself in a transformation of a character, if not the transformation of the fictional world.

-For magic to carry out its functions, it often comes at a price equal to its value.

 Fictional magic may or may not include a detailed magic system, but it is not uncommon for authors to omit details or explanations of certain limitations, ostensibly for pacing or other purposes; in these cases, it is possible that magic serves more as a convenience to the author rather than as a device for the character.

 In nearly any given fantasy magical system, magical ability is limited.
 Limitations can add conflict to the story and prevent characters from becoming all-powerful with magic, although characters with unlimited power (such as deities or transcendental beings) are not unheard of in fiction.
 Fantasy writers use a variety of techniques to limit the magic in their stories, such as limiting the number of spells a character has or may cast before needing rest, restricting a character's magic to the use of a specific object, limiting magic to the use of certain rare materials, or restricting the magic a character can use through its negative consequences.

-Some works feature magic that is performed through the use of certain words or incantations to cast spells.
+It's common for magic to be performed through the use of certain words or incantations to cast spells.
 While many works use this method without offering an explanation for it, others do offer an explanation.

 Hard magic is a magic system with specific rules and regulations; a soft magic system is usually much more vague and undefined with a mysterious aspect to it.